MOST FREQUENTLY ASKED QUESTIONS

 can be creatively used to add spice to your mixes!

-"How do I avoid or reduce the low frequency
+I avoid or reduce the low frequency

 distortion?"
 This one's easy: increase the release time until the

 distortion goes away.
 (Doing my best Groucho Marx impression: "Does it